AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 ## Architecture

 CCDM is a highly scalable and flexible catalog data model which unlocks multi-brand, multi-business unit, multi-language use cases with ease.
-The model replaces the use of the classic Adobe Commerce product scopes (website, store, storeview) with new CCDM product scopes (channel, policy, and locale).
+The model replaces the use of the classic Adobe Commerce product scopes (website, store, storeview) with new CCDM product scopes (channel, policy, and scope (locale)).

 ### Use cases